Dorki135/LibrarySystem/README.md

 ## Key Features

-- Add books and authors, manage availability
+- Add books, digital books and authors, manage availability
-- Borrow and return books for users
+- Borrow and return books for users, download and remove digital books
 - Basic testing and running via `dotnet`

 > If your implementation differs, update this guide accordingly.
 This structure fits most C# library projects.